 WHAT IS NARRATIVE?

 The narrative is one of the forms of storytelling.
-An essay, a biography, or a novel, brings together several incidents on the basis of an idea or plot.
+An essay, a biography, or a novel, brings together several incidents on the basis of an ideal plot.
 A typical narrative has a beginning, middle, and end.
 The narrative genre of writing dates back to the art of storytelling, from folk tales to ancient poetry.

 It is important to understand the types of narratives, in order to master the skill.